mdietrichstein/tensorflow-open_nsfw/README.md

 ## Prerequisites

-All code should be compatible with `Python 3.6` and `Tensorflow 1.x`.
+All code should be compatible with `Python 3.6` and `Tensorflow 1.x` (tested with 1.12).
 The model implementation can be found in `model.py`.

 ### Usage